 Why Your Digital Assets Need a Place in Your Estate Plan

 As the world goes increasingly digital, many of us have amassed sometimes large collections of non-physical assets such as digital photos, music, movies, eBooks, cryptocurrencies and more on our computers, smartphones, portable media players, hard drives and other devices.
-Although they are in an electronic format, these assets often have personal or financial value, which can make them part of your estate.
-And that means they should be included in your estate planning.

 Your digital assets are anything of value that exists solely on your digital devices or in your cloud-based storage accounts.
-In other words, they can be the files or information accessed through or stored on the internet, in on-line accounts and in files stored on your computer.
+In other words, they can be the files or information accessed through or stored on the internet, in online accounts and in files stored on your computer.
 These may include, but are not limited to your:

 • digital photos